View Gloria Sanzi's Obituary on standardspeaker.com and share memories

 |

-Born in Hazleton, she was the daughter of the late Carmen and Alverna Stewart Roman.
+Gloria "Jeanie" was born April 11, 1946, in Hazleton, to the late Carmen and Alverna Stewart Roman.

-Prior to retiring, Gloria worked in the restaurant industry.
-She loved cooking, bingo, trips to the casino and all kids.
+Prior to retiring, Jeanie worked in the restaurant industry.
+She lived in St. Thomas, Virgin Islands, with her husband, Paul, for many years, running the kitchen for No. 1 Construction Co. hotel.

+Her interests included cooking, bingo, trips to the casino and spending time with her grandchildren/great-grandchildren.

-Preceding her in death, in addition to her parents, were her husband, Paul Sanzi Jr.; her grandson, Ryan Sanzi, earlier this year; and her brother, Carmen Roman.
+Preceding her in death, in addition to her parents, were her husband, Paul Sanzi Jr.; her grandson, Ryan Sanzi, earlier this year; her brother, Carmen Roman; and her son-in-law, James Rabbitz.

-Surviving are her children, Paul Sanzi III and wife, Carole, Freeland; Jennifer Paisley and husband, Thomas, Sugarloaf Twp.; and Michele Sanzi, McAdoo; brothers, Vincent and Frank Roman; and sister, Mary Roman.
-Fifteen grandchildren; seven great-grandchildren; and several nieces and nephews also survive.
+Surviving are her children, Paul Sanzi III and wife, Carole, Freeland; Christopher Sanzi and companion, Lyentte, Hazleton; Michele Sanzi, McAdoo; Jennifer Paisley and husband, Thomas, Sugarloaf Twp; brothers, Vincent and Frank Roman; and sister, Mary Bartenope.
+Fifteen grandchildren, seven great-grandchildren and several nieces and nephews also survive.

-A Mass of Christian Burial will be held at 11 a.m.
+A Mass of Christian Burial with be held at 11 a.m.
 Wednesday in Immaculate Conception Church, Freeland.

 Interment will follow in Calvary Cemetery, Drums.